Homophily vs Heterophily: When Neighbours Are Similar or Different

 Why Standard GNNs Exploit Homophily

-If all neighbours have the same class as v, this averaging makes sense — the mean is a useful summary.
-The node’s representation moves toward a centroid of its class cluster.
+If the neighbours share \(v\)’s class, this averaging makes sense: the mean is a useful summary and \(v\)’s representation moves toward the centroid of its class cluster.

 Under high homophily: aggregation ≡ denoising.
 Your neighbours’ features are similar to yours; averaging refines your representation.